N214/cilium-clustermesh-demo/README.md

 ```

 Since both cluster has been created without CNI and kube-proxy, they are not ready.
 Since kube-proxy being disabled, cilium operator will not be able to talk to the control plane because **the in-cluster Kubernetes service cannot be reached**.
-Kind runs cluster nodes in docker containers in a dedicated network.
-Containers running in the kind network can **resolve IP addresses of other containers by their name**.

-So we can put the context name and port on the cilium configuration `k8sServiceHost`, `k8sServicePort`.
-Using `kubectl config get current-context`, the host should be `kind-cilium` and `6443` for cilium cluster and `kind-cilium-secondary` and `6443` for cilium-secondary cluster.

 ```bash
 ubuntu@vm:~/cilium-clustermesh-demo$ k get nodes